ramonfm/MUG201609/README.md

 This repository contains some examples demonstrating the new functionality coming in MongoDB 3.4, as well as some links to explore further

+You can see the [3.4 Bug Hunt Dashboard here](https://jira.mongodb.org/secure/Dashboard.jspa?selectPageId=15610)

 Links

 * [This repo](http://github.com/ramonfm/MUG201609)